jonlpersson/ed-latimore/site/_products/a-course-on-stoic-street-smarts.md

       Don't wait to transform your life.
 Enroll in Stoic Street Smarts today and start your journey to mastering life's challenges with wisdom and grit!
+  - _id: block_benefits
+    heading: The benefits of the Stoic Street Smarts Blueprint
+    benefit_items:
+      - heading: You'll never miss a lesson!
+        text: >-
+          Because the lessons are delivered as a text, there's no risk of them going to spam.
+      - heading: Short and effective
+        text: >-
+          Once a week, you get a lesson on developing Stoic Street Smarts in 600 characters or less
 ---